er1/s228/README.md

 ## Breadboard

 In this project, we will be using a prototyping project board more commonly known as a breadboard.
-It contains small holes which share an electrionic connection with holes in the same row or column.
+It contains small holes which share an electronic connection with holes in the same row or column.
 There are two areas on the breadboard: the prototyping area and the supply rails.

-The prototyping area located in the middle is where you will place the componenets in this project.
-There is a gap in the middle which will be where you put your DIP (Dual Inline Package) components so that you can make connection to their pins.
+The prototyping area located in the middle is where you will place the components in this project.
+The prototyping area has a grid of holes, identified by a letter and number written on the top and side.
+These holes are electrically connected in a line of five (i.e. pins 1A through 1E are all connected but not to 1F or 2A).
+There is a gap in the middle which will be where you put the center of your DIP (Dual Inline Package) components so that you can make connections to their pins.

+The supply rails are arranged in two rows connected in a long line with a red or blue stripe next to them.
+They are electrically connected as indicated by the line next to them (i.e. a break in the line means a break in the connection).
+These are used for your power supply connection and you should attach them to `VCC` or `GND` for red and blue respectively.

 ![A breadboard graphic](https://rawgithub.com/er1/s228/master/breadboard.svg)

 ## Wires

+We will be using 22 gauge solid core copper wire for this project.

+The wires should be properly cut and the plastic insulation must be stripped from the inner conductor before use.
+The amount of insulation stripped should nominally expose 6mm (1/4 inches) of wire.

 ## Integrated Circuit Chips

+We will be using standard 300mil plastic Dual Inline Package (DIP) Integrated circuit chips for this project.

 ## Passive Components
 ### Resistor
 ### Capacitor